 |Project Director - Zooarchaeologist

-Mariana Nabais is undertaking a PhD in Archaeology in the Institute of Archaeology at University College London (UK), where she worked as a teaching assistant in Zooarchaeology (2015) and in Field Methods (2014-2016).
-Mariana holds a MSc in Environmental Archaeology (2010) also through UCL, and has been part of several excavation projects in Portugal, Spain, and Peru, ranging from Prehistory to Medieval periods.
-Mariana was the assistant director at Downley’s Tudor hunting lodge excavation (UK) between 2014 and 2016.
+Mariana Nabais holds a PhD in Archaeology from University College London, where she worked as a teaching assistant in Zooarchaeology (2014) and in Field Methods in Archaeology (2014-2016).
+She has been participating in several research projects ranging from the Palaeolithic to the Roman Era in Portugal and Spain and was the assistant direction of the excavations running in Downley, the Earls of Arundel Hunting Lodge (West Dean, UK), between 2014 and 2016.
+Mariana has extensive experience in public engagement activities in Portugal and the UK, and has a record of international peer-reviewed publications.
 Her research focuses primarily on reconstructing populations’ diets and environments through faunal analyses, including mammals, birds, reptiles, molluscs and crustaceans.

 |Project Director - Artefact Specialist

 Rui Monge Soares is a member of the UNIARQ, Lisbon University's Institute of Archaeology.
 He completed his MSc in Archaeology (2012) on the subject of the Iron Age in Southwestern Iberian Peninsula at FLUL (Lisbon University).
 Since then, he has directed several excavations of Iron Age sites in the South of Portugal and he is currently undertaking a PhD in Archaeology at FLUL.
 His research focus is the Iron Age, specifically the ceramics between the V and IV centuries b.C. in Southwestern Iberian Peninsula.